kuzzleio/documentation-old/src/sdk-reference/security/delete-user.md

 Delete the provided user.

 <aside class="notice">
-There is a small delay between user deletion and its availability in our search layer (usually a couple of seconds).
+There is a small delay between the time a user is deleted and it being reflected in the search layer (usually a couple of seconds).
 That means that a user that has just been deleted may still be returned by the <code>searchUsers</code> function at first.
 </aside>